Infinibay/backend/CODING_GUIDELINES.md

 ### **8.2.
 Architecture Documentation**
 - Keep architecture diagrams and system documentation up-to-date.
 Use tools like UML or C4 diagrams to visualize the system structure and component interactions.

+---

+## **9. Extras**

+1. Ignore lib/ and node_modules folders.
+Those are external libraries
+2. When testing anything that is related to libvirt (lib/libvirt-node), just mock the result in the tests